ssardina-research/apparate-simulator/README.md

 http://movingai.com/benchmarks/formats.html

 The standard maps do not include cost of cells and it relies on different type of navigations (by foot, sailing, flying, etc).
-In contrast, **JPathPlan-GUI Apparate** is based soley on cost.
+In contrast, **APPARATE** is based soley on cost.
 So, to accommodate that, one can modify the first part of the map to include costs for each cell type.

 The cost specification has to come before `map` keyword and respect the following order: